awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Java.managingappenv.ec2.md

 ## CloudWatch Metrics<a name="create_deploy_Java.managingappenv.monitoring"></a>

- By default, only basic Amazon CloudWatch metrics are enabled; they return data in five\-minute periods\.
+ By default, only basic Amazon CloudWatch metrics are enabled\.
+They return data in five\-minute periods\.
 You can enable more granular one\-minute CloudWatch metrics by selecting **1 minute** for the **Monitoring Interval** in the **Server** section of the **Configuration** tab for your environment in the AWS Toolkit for Eclipse\.

 **Note**
 Amazon CloudWatch service charges can apply for one\-minute interval metrics\.
-See [Amazon CloudWatch](http://aws.amazon.com/cloudwatch/) for more information\.
+See [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) for more information\.

 ## Custom AMI ID<a name="create_deploy_Java.managing.customami"></a>

  You can override the default AMI used for your Amazon EC2 instances with your own custom AMI by entering the identifier of your custom AMI into the **Custom AMI ID** box in the **Server** section of the **Configuration** tab for your environment in the AWS Toolkit for Eclipse\.

 **Important**
-Using your own AMI is an advanced task and should be done with care\.
+Using your own AMI is an advanced task that you should do with care\.
 If you need a custom AMI, we recommend you start with the default Elastic Beanstalk AMI and then modify it\.
 To be considered healthy, Elastic Beanstalk expects Amazon EC2 instances to meet a set of requirements, including having a running host manager\.
 If these requirements are not met, your environment might not work properly\.